tasmota/docs/docs/Berry.md

 !!! info "Berry Scripting is included in all Tasmota32 builds.
 It is not supported on ESP82xx"

-!!! info If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding
+!!! info "If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding"

 <img style="float:right;height:40px" alt="Berry logo" src="../_media/berry/berry.svg">